 We use microfluidic devices that take advantage of integrated elastomeric valves.
 The microfluidic valve is a three terminal component in which a control pressure on one terminal regulates the fluidic current through the other two terminals.
 In this way the microfluidic valve is the fluidic analog of the transistor in electronic circuits.
 Extending this analogy, we design and fabricate integrated microfluidic circuits for the execution of highly parallel chemical and biological processes.
 These systems provide precise liquid handling, deft manipulation of single cells, and high-throughput experimentation.
 Unfortunately we still haven’t been able to fit our whole lab on a chip yet.
 See our Biomicrofluidics review and our Current Opinion in Biotechnology for more information about microfluidics.

 We are interested in developing nonlinear optical microscopy for quantitative imaging of cells and tissue.
 The microscope was the original single cell technology.
 Now that we have powerful computational tools to process digital images, we can extract quantitative single-cell information from our specimens with tremendous sensitivity and specificity.
 In our lab, we aim to develop new imaging techniques to improve quantitative measurement of biological systems.
-Take a look at our Analytical Chemistry feature article to learn more about imaging cells with nonlinear optical microscopy.
+Take a look at our Analytical Chemistry feature article and our Analyst minireview to learn more about imaging cells with nonlinear optical microscopy.